 For the purposes of the QAP the following definitions apply.

 “Applicant” means any person or persons who submit an application to the Division under a qualified allocation plan for an award of LIHTC pursuant to the provisions of NAC 319.951 to 319.999, inclusive who will actively participate in the development of the low income housing project being proposed, receive the majority of the Developer Fee and be responsible for ensuring that the development of the proposed project is accomplished and that the project is successfully operated.
+Applicant includes Co-Applicants unless context dictates otherwise.

 “Application Deadline” shall be deadline specified in Section 2A of the 2015 QAP for receipt by the Division of an application for an allocation of Tax Credits.